ismetdagli/HaX-CoNN/README.md

 ```

 ## Layer profiling:

+Input File:

+ -  Prototxt File: Specified in `PROTOTXT` (`prototxt_input_files/googlenet.prototxt`).
+This file describes the architecture of the GoogleNet model.

+Intermediate Files:

+ -  GPU Engine Plan File: Located in `build/googlenet_gpu_plans/` directory.
+TensorRT engine file for the GoogleNet model running only on GPU:
+ -  Profile Output File of GPU: In `TR_TIME_PROFILES_DIR` (inside `build/googlenet_transition_plans/profiles`).
+These files contain detailed execution profiles for each engine plan.
+ -  DLA Engine Plan Files: Located in `TR_TIME_PLANS_DIR` (`build/googlenet_transition_plans` directory).
+These are the TensorRT engine files for the GoogleNet model with transitions at different layers:
+        DLA Engine Plans (`PLANS_DLA`): For running the model initially on DLA.
+These are used for DLA layer analysis
+ -  Profile Output Files: In `TR_TIME_PROFILES_DIR` (inside `build/googlenet_transition_plans/profiles`).
+These files contain detailed execution profiles for each engine plan.

+Output Files:

+ -  A script should be parsing the filtered jsons and create a final json in output (TODO_ISMET)

 This creates a text file of a DNN.
 The line after " [I] GPU Compute" are our target data.
 We use *mean* data as the average of X number of iterations iteration is passed as argument to our trtexec binary file.
 We generally use 1000 iteration to mitigate if any unexpected noise occurs.